 Gentle, supportive treatment options can be better than more direct ones in some.
 After all, individuals experiencing persecutory delusions might be more likely to view criticism as attacks.
 A person who feels as though their therapist is attacking them may be much less likely to be receptive to treatment—which is why a gentle and approachable method might be best for many.

 No matter what option is chosen, many might find that the rehabilitative process for persecutory delusions can take time, effort and patience.

 The Power Of Positive Thinking

-In a recent study, those who received CBT showed significantly less worry, fewer or no delusions, and overall improvement.
-These effects held again for a follow up after 24 weeks.
-It may be some time before VR CBT is available for those with persecutory delusions.
-Until then, online therapy is at your disposal.
-CBT has been repeatedly shown to work just as well online as when it is delivered in-person.
+In a recent study, those who received CBT showed significantly less worry, fewer or no delusions and overall improvement based on the study’s self-reporting system.
+These effects were maintained and self-reported at a 24-week follow-up.
+It may be some time before VR CBT is available for everyone with persecutory delusions.
+Additionally, CBT has been shown to work just as well online as when it is delivered in person.

 - Previous Article